UBC-MDS/DSCI522-2425-21-housing/README.md

     - altair_ally>=0.1.1

 ## License
 This project is under the Creative Commons Attribution 4.0 International Public License.
-See the [https://github.com/UBC-MDS/DSCI522-2425-21-housing/blob/main/LICENSE.md](License file) for more details.
+See the [License file](https://github.com/UBC-MDS/DSCI522-2425-21-housing/blob/main/LICENSE.md) for more details.